 This conference was inspired by a panel held at the Historians of the Twentieth Century United States annual conference 2018.
 The interest we received in the panel indicated to us that there was a wider conversation to be had about public-private American art patronage.
 We look forward to building on this discussion in Oxford this June!

-The conference is generously sponsored by:
+This conference is generously supported by: